-- Maintain Status Quo the applicants state that this alternative is not effective because failing to address the facility need at SKC and the potential for additional non-projected transfer patients from other WFUHS facilities in Forsyth County due to road construction could have undesirable consequences such as the need for a third shift, additional staffing expense, a reduction in the availability of flexible treatment times, and an increase in missed treatments for patients experiencing travel hardships. - In-County Transfer the applicants state that this alternative is not effective because the transfer of stations from any of the three other WFUHS facilities could result in an increased need for additional stations at those facilities and/or prove a hardship to patients and staff.
+• Maintain Status Quo - the applicants state that this alternative is not effective because failing to address the facility need at SKC and the potential for additional non-projected transfer patients could have undesirable consequences such as the need for a third shift, additional staffing expense, a reduction in the availability of flexible treatment times, and an increase in missed treatments for patients experiencing travel hardships.

-- Contiguous County Transfer the applicants state that the 9-station surplus in Forsyth County eliminates this alternative from being a viable alternative because transferring stations from a contiguous county would increase the surplus, which would not be consistent with Policy ESRD-2. - Facility Need Methodology the applicants state that the facility need methodology indicates that SKC is eligible to add up to six stations and the patient projections and utilization calculations demonstrate that six stations are needed at SKC.
+- In-County Transfer the applicants state that this alternative is not effective because the transfer of stations from any of the three other Forsyth County WFUHS facilities could result in an increased need for additional stations at those facilities and/or prove a hardship to patients and staff. - Contiguous County Transfer the applicants state that a surplus of stations in Forsyth County eliminates this alternative from being a viable alternative because transferring stations from a contiguous county would increase the surplus, which would not be consistent with Policy ESRD-2. - Facility Need Methodology the applicants state that the facility need methodology indicates that SKC is eligible to add up to two stations and the patient projections and utilization calculations demonstrate that two stations are needed at SKC.

-On pages 35-36, the applicants state that the project as proposed is the most effective alternative because the facility need methodology allows SKC to add the six stations which it is projected to need and the proposal meets the requirements for expansion via facility need methodology.
+On pages 35-36, the applicants state that the project as proposed is the most effective alternative because the facility need methodology allows SKC to add the two stations which it is projected to need and the proposal meets the requirements for expansion via facility need methodology.
 The applicants state on page 36:

-"Because no other option is compatible with SKC's need without creating an almost immediate need at the donor facility resulting in additional CON filings at a cost to file of \$5,000 per application, plus attorney's fees, plus project costs, an increase in stations via facility need methodology is the lease costly and the most-effective alternative to meet the current and projected needs at SKC as well as the other WFUHS locations in Forsyth County."
+"Because no other option is compatible with SKC's need without creating an immediate need at the donor facility resulting in additional CON filings at a cost to file of \$5,000 per application, plus attorney's fees, plus project costs, an increase in stations via facility need methodology is the least costly and the most-effective alternative to meet the current and projected needs at SKC as well as the other WFUHS locations in Forsyth County."

-The applicant adequately demonstrates that the alternative proposed in this application is the most effective alternative to meet the need for the following reasons:
+The applicants adequately demonstrate that the alternative proposed in this application is the most effective alternative to meet the need for the following reasons: